 It’s important to manage surface finish, not only for cosmetic reasons, but also to control friction and resistance, ensure accurate fitment, and extend the life of a part or machine.
 Surface finish is also critical in bonding surfaces together.
 Proper surface finishing may also prevent or reveal cracks or other imperfections.

-Methods to Measure Surface Finish
+Methods for Measuring Surface Finish

 Surface finish can be measured in several ways: non-contact, in-process, comparison, or direct measurement methods.